Campaign bus

 "Battle buses" were first seen in the UK in the late 1970s.
 Before that, reporters followed party leaders in separate cars.
-The battle bus was a significant feature of the 1987 UK general election as David Owen and David Steel of the SDP-Liberal Alliance each crisscrossed the country in matching battle buses, each painted bright yellow.
+The battle bus was a significant feature of the 1987 general election as David Owen and David Steel of the SDP–Liberal Alliance each crisscrossed the country in matching battle buses, each painted bright yellow.
 In the 2015 general election, Harriet Harman's Woman to Woman campaign was notable for its bright pink battle bus.

 Some buses may have names relating to the general theme of the campaign; John McCain traveled aboard a campaign bus named the "Straight Talk Express" during his 2000 presidential campaign.

 Campaign buses are used in many countries.
 Luiz Inácio Lula da Silva, known popularly as Lula, used this method of campaigning extensively, and was elected President of Brazil.
 Over the course of his campaign, "Lula traveled to 350 cities and towns in twenty-three states, in separate campaign bus tours".
 In the United Kingdom, John Major "adopted the old-fashioned practice of addressing the public from a 'soap box' erected outside his campaign bus".
 Cuauhtémoc Cárdenas also used a campaign bus to great effect during his 1988 campaign for President of Mexico, which although unsuccessful led to the downfall of single-party rule in Mexico.
 In Canada party leaders often lease coaches with sides decorated with the party name or their own names.
 The buses are used to travel between destinations that do not require air travel.
 Members of the media and other campaign officials may travel along with the party leader.